 I’m about to blow your mind: you don’t have to take on every single client who’s willing to give you money.
-If somebody approaches you with work and you get a big old case of the heebie jeebies — you just know something is not right here — TELL THEM TO FUCK OFF.
-Or, you know, say it in nicer terms.
-(Which is what I would actually recommend.
-Please don’t tell anyone to fuck off.)
+If somebody approaches you with work and you get a big old case of the heebie jeebies – you just know something is not right here – you can tell them to fuck off.
+I mean, you probably shouldn’t say it like that, but you know what I mean.

-Here’s what you need to say: ‘I don’t feel we’re a good fit.’
+Here’s how to actually say it: ‘I don’t feel we’re a good fit.’

 That’s all.
 Simple and effective.
-I’ve seen many newbie freelancers faced with douchebags of the highest order… and then start working with them.
+I’ve seen many newbie freelancers come face to face with douchebags of the highest order… and then start working with them.
 WHY?

 You know the douchebags I’m talking about: they instantly demand lower rates.
 They tell you their other writers ‘do it for less’.
 And they just generally seem a bit cunty.
 (Newflash: that’s because they are.
 How many times do I have to tell you to listen to your gut?)